Chelsea’s 10 youngest PL goalscorers – & how their careers progressed

 The striker was sold to Southampton in 1995 and then played for several different clubs in the Football League.

 After hanging up his boots, he moved into management with non-league clubs Bedfont, Walton Casuals and North Greenford United.

-The 45-year-old was recently given a 12-month community order after exposing his genitals in public while driving his van…
+In 2019, Shipperley was given a 12-month community order after exposing his genitals in public while driving his van…

 Carlton Cole – 18 years & 167 days

 Cole came through the academy at Chelsea and marked his first senior start with a goal against Middlesbrough in April 2002.

 The striker made 31 appearances for the Blues in total, scoring eight goals, and joined West Ham United on a permanent deal in 2006.